bxparks/AUnit/README.md

 * `TestRunner::exclude()`
 * `TestRunner::include()`

+Filters can be accessed through
+[Command Line Flags](##CommandLineFlagsAndArguments) on desktop machines using EpoxyDuino

 The various assertion and test status messages can be enabled or disabled using the `Verbosity` flags on per test basis:
 * `enableVerbosity()`